 Can preteens and teens get the COVID-19 vaccine?

-The Pfizer-BioNTech COVID-19 vaccine is only authorized for administration in patients aged 16 years and older.
-The Moderna vaccine is only authorized in patients aged 18 years and older.
-Clinical trials are underway for younger children, but at this point there is no vaccine approved for younger children.
+The Pfizer-BioNTech COVID-19 vaccine is authorized for administration in patients aged 12 years and older.
 Go to County of Santa Clara COVID-19 Vaccine Information for the Public.

 What Vaccines Do Preteens and Teens Need for School in Santa Clara County?

 California school immunization law outlines the immunizations required for school entry.

 See the recommended immunization schedule for children from birth to 18 years of age from the U.S. government's Centers for Disease Control and Prevention.

 - Recommended immunization schedule for children from 7 to 18 years of age